Advanced Dental Care For Teeth Grinding in Morristown, NJ

 Are your teeth worn down due to teeth grinding?
 Address the root cause and fix the appearance of worn teeth all in one location.

 Repeated trauma to your teeth can affect their health, function, and appearance.
 Teeth grinding, also known as bruxism, occurs when the biting surfaces of the teeth come together.
 The repeated pressure and trauma to your teeth can cause tooth wear, breakage, and tooth sensitivity.

-At Morristown Cosmetic Dentistry, Dr. Victor Gittleman can asses your teeth and determine if you have experience tooth grinding.
-Our goal is to prevent further grinding, correct any damage to the teeth and jaw, and reduce the risk of future grinding.
+At Morristown Cosmetic Dentistry, Dr. Victor Gittleman can asses your teeth and determine if you have experienced tooth grinding.
+Our goal is to prevent further grinding, correct any damage to that your teeth and jaw has suffered, and reduce the risk of future grinding.
 Teeth clenching is also related to grinding and can be addressed in the same way.

 What Causes Tooth Grinding?

 It is natural to grind your teeth to some extent.
-However, when tooth grinding is done frequently, it can cause damage to the teeth and lead to pain or discomfort in the face, neck, and jaw.
+However, when tooth grinding is done frequently, it can cause damage to your teeth, and lead to pain or discomfort in the face, neck, and jaw.